Hands‑On SQL Injection Lab: DVWA from Exploit to Patch

 - SQL Injection exploits unvalidated input—classic payload

-. - Tools like sqlmap automate enumeration but require proper cookies & session context.
+1' OR '1'='1. - Tools like sqlmap automate enumeration but require proper cookies & session context.

 - Prepared statements are the gold‑standard defense against SQLi.